rohitvarshney/resume/README.md

-# resume
+# Rohit Varshney's Resume
-This is my professional resume
+This is my professional resume.
+It uses AWS.